 It’s 2 kilometres north of Santa Village.

-Santa Park has elves, and a place to do some Christmas craft.
+Santa Park has a Santa to visit (as already mentioned) and a place to do some Christmas craft.

-Don’t miss the elf tumbling show – it’s a highlight.
+PS: Don’t miss the elf tumbling show – it’s THE highlight.

-Anyone who is young at heart, and who loves the Spirit of Christmas and the magic of this time of year will enjoy Santa Park too.
+Anyone who is young at heart, and who loves the Spirit of Christmas and the magic of this time of year will enjoy Santa Park.

 But it’s not cheap, and it’s questionable whether or not it’s worth the money outlay.

-(If your kids are desperate to see real elves, book one of the Forest of Joulukka tours (link above), run by the same company, but outdoors in the magical snowy forest.
-THIS is worth every penny.)
+(If your kids are desperate to see real elves, book one of the Forest of Joulukka tours.
+It’s run by the same company, BUT it’s outdoors in the magical snowy forest.
+THIS is worth every penny.
+Read all about it below.)

 You CAN walk to Santa Park from Santa Village if it’s not too icy, but the path is along the road, and not very safe at all for small children, or for pulling sleds.